 There is no time limit for initiating an audit, but a time bar on IR’s ability to increase a taxpayer’s liability means that an audit must be started and concluded in a timely way.
 Usually, IR can only increase an assessment within four years of the end of the income year, or other tax period, in which the relevant tax return was filed.
 Thus, if an income tax return is filed in the year to March 2020 for the income year ended March 2019, an assessment increasing the liability for 2019 cannot normally be made after 31 March 2024.
 That time bar can be lifted in the case of fraudulent or willfully misleading returns, or if a particular type or source of income was not originally declared.

-The following 12 points summarise some key considerations during a tax audit in NZ.
+The following 12 points summarise some key considerations during a tax audit in New Zealand:

 Although there are strict deadlines as part of the tax disputes process, there is no time limit for it to conclude, apart from the statutory four-year time bar for tax reassessments.
-In 2018, the average disputes process took 651 days to complete, not including the initial information requests and investigation.
+The disputes process takes about 635 days to complete on average, not including the initial information requests and investigation.
 A brief summary of the key time periods for the tax disputes process follows, but exceptions and variations are numerous and very fact-dependent.
 Many of the timeframes referred to below are administrative targets set by IR.
 Statutory timeframes apply to the exchange of formal notices and statements of position.

 If the NOR is rejected or under consideration, IR can invite the taxpayer to participate in a conference, and to have that facilitated by an independent IR officer.
 The taxpayer usually responds to this invitation within two weeks, though on more complicated matters this can take substantially longer.
 The taxpayer has the right to request to opt out of the tax disputes process and proceed straight to litigation by way of a tax challenge within two weeks of the end of the conference phase.
 IR has three months to decide if it will allow the request to bypass the tax disputes process and proceed directly to litigation.
 If the taxpayer accepts the invitation to a conference, IR will come back within about two weeks to confirm the structure of the meeting and when it will occur.
 The conference phase usually takes about three months.